SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Sounds like you two are going to have a fancy date as long as Twilight can get you a carriage," Rainbow said.

-"Oh, that's a great idea, we can go to a fancy restaurant on the date," Pinkie said.
+"Oh, that gives me a great idea, we can go to a fancy restaurant on the date," Pinkie said.

 Rainbow replied, "if you got a private booth I'd consider that quality time."

+"Me too," Pinkie said.

 *I'd consider any time with Fluttershy as quality time.*

-"Me too," Pinkie said.

-""
+"Your date is going to be awesome," Rainbow said.

 "Yes, I just know Rarity will love it," Pinkie said.

 "What about you?"
 Rainbow asked, "I know Rarity would want you to have fun on your own date."

+"I will love it," Pinkie started, "we just need to think of more stuff, right?"

+"I guess," Rainbow said.

+"We should probably make a schedule, I was thinking we could watch the sunset at the end," Pinkie said, "what do you think?"

+"Yea, that's a good idea, Twilight might be able to help, she's good at scheduling," Rainbow said.

+"Sounds like a plan," Pinkie said.

+"We should probably go to Applejack then Twilight, so we have as much info to give to Twilight as we can," Rainbow suggested.

+"Good idea," Pinkie said.

+"We're here," Rainbow said, "do you want me to just wait out here?"

+"Sure," Pinkie said before she went inside.

+While Pinkie was inside, Rainbow tried to think of something to add to the date for Pinkie.

+*Pinkie is going to sing Rarity a song, so that's one thing she will love, what else?*

+*I know Pinkie loves games, maybe they could play a game together?*

+*But which game is suitable for a date?*